NextCenturyCorporation/mcs-pipeline/README.md

 ### Logs

-Is this still true?

-Logs are written into a subdirectory called logs/.
-There is one large log file and many machine-specific logs, one per machine.
-The information is the same, but the one large log file can have many machines writing to it at once, so it's hard to parse sometimes.
+Logs are written to the head node and sometimes be pushed to S3.
+Details TBD

 ### Mess Example